 The company dates back to 1924, when MFS created Massachusetts Investors Trust (MIT), the first mutual fund in America.
 In 1969, the company began offering a wider range of products and services and was reorganized as Massachusetts Financial Services.
 Nearly three decades later in 1996, Massachusetts Financial Services became MFS Investment Management.

 The company was purchased by Sun Life Financial of Canada back in 1982.
-MFS is still owned by Sun Life Financial, a publicly traded financial services company.
-Additionally, MFS Investment Management is the parent company of other investment management companies, which are collectively known as MFS Global Group.
+MFS is still an indirect, majority-owned subsidiary of Sun Life Financial Inc., a diversified financial services company.
+Additionally, MFS Investment Management is the parent company of other investment management companies, which are collectively known as the MFS Global Group.

 What Types of Clients Does MFS Investment Management Accept?